Karbi Anglong district: Economy

 In 2006, the Indian government named Karbi Anglong one of the country's 250 most backward districts (out of a total of 640).
-It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGFP).

-The GDP of the district was 2,198.39 crore (13th among Districts of Assam) based at constant price (2004-2005) for year 2009–10.
+The GDP of the district was 2,198.39 crore (13th among Districts of Assam) based at constant price (2004–2005) for year 2009–10.
 Agriculture is the main source of income for the people along with Horticulture, Livestock, Plantation, Sericulture, Weaving, etc. Tribals are generally self-sufficient.
 They mostly rely on wild vegetables found in hills both for domestic consumption and commercial purpose.

 Ginger

-Karbi Anglong ginger has been granted geographical indication (GI) rights by the GI Registry of India.
-About 10,000 farmers grow ginger.
-The average annual production in Karbi Anglong is 30,000 tonnes.
+Karbi Anglong ginger has been accorded geographical indication (GI) status by the GI Registry of India.
+Karbi Anglong ginger's production, cultivated by around 10,000 farmers, averages 30,000 tonnes annually.

 Rubber

 in 2017–18 with a total area of 8,589.85 hectare and production of 2,925 million tonnes (third among inter districts of Assam) it generated 26,800 employments.